NK News: Regular features

-In 2015, NK News held a Kickstarter fundraising drive to pay to send an investigative journalist to the China–North Korea border.
-The reporter is expected to provide regular dispatches from the region over the coming months.

 Subscription

 NK News' sister platform, NK Pro, goes beyond the function of a news outlet and also provides subscription-based data analysis tools designed for use by experts and analysts in public and private sector research and analysis postings.
 These tools include the North Korea Leadership Tracker, the North Korea Ship Tracker, the North Korea Aviation Tracker, Leading Indicators, and KCNA Watch.
 Free of charge, KCNA Watch allows users to watch both archives and live streams of Korean Central Television.

 Media coverage

 NK News gained international headlines in November 2012 for its "North Korean Leadership Tracker," which presents a graphic visualization of every event Kim Jong Il and his son Kim Jong Un have attended since 1994.
 The following year, NK News was credited with breaking news of a purported North Korean "strike plan" against U.S. targets, based on analysis of a photo published by North Korean media, and the site was subsequently named by KTXL news anchor Paul Robins as his "pick of the day."

 Other scoops include the identification of Kim Jong Un's US$7 million yacht and images proving the date of the 2014 Pyongyang apartment collapse.
 NK News stories have been cited by USA Today, Österreich, Business Insider, and others.

 Since 2014, NK News also operates a content syndication agreement with The Guardian, with various articles being published on The Guardian NK website.